 The only way to prevent these psychic vampires, sexual con artists, and psychic energy hustlers from causing you psychological distress, physical harm by creating stress related health issues, emotional confusion, or crippling self-doubt brought on by their constant undermining (that includes pervasive negative commentary and debilitating snarks), is to limit or end all social involvement.
 In order to save yourself, your immediate family, your professional contacts, your personal friends, and any and all non-related loved ones from a predator’s secret smear campaigning agendas, it’s critical to remember one thing.

-Anything they say to you on any given day is highly likely to be based on some Machiavellian plot they either strategized in advance or make up in orderon the fly to alleviate boredom.
+Anything they say to you on any given day is highly likely to be based on some Machiavellian plot they either strategized in advance or make up on the fly in order to alleviate boredom.
 Manipulative words and “appeal to emotion” persuasive arguments are devised to provoke specific emotional responses from the listener.
 NPD and ASPD people take great pride in their ability to isolate targeted victims, in essence brainwashing them.
 But Borderlines and Histrionics with control aspirations also are experts at recruiting Narcissistic Supply Sources who stay with them out of pity rather than fear or pride.

 If the person who has targeted you, your workplace team, your family, or your children for Narcissistic Abuse are NPD or ASPD, going “No Contact” is the only way to save yourself.
 The same advice goes for people who come from toxic families or narcissistic peer groups.